learn-academy-2021-bravo/week-1-assessment-JJSanch/interview-questions.md

 // 1.
 What is a function?
 Why would you use one?

-//   Your answer: A function is used to provide a formula and parameters to provide an expected output from a probvided input
+//   Your answer: A function is used to provide a formula and parameters to provide an expected output from a provided input

 //   Researched answer: Reusable pieces of code that only execute when invoked and always return an output.